oltaco/RandomNotes/nrf52840_braindump.md

 ## Flashing your NRF52840 based device
 There's a few options for flashing:
-- Use UF2 mode and copy a UF2 file onto the drive that is presented
+- Use UF2 mode and copy a UF2 file onto the drive that is presented.
+Recommended!
 - Use serial DFU mode (over USB connection) with a zip file and the adafruit-nrfutil program
 - Use OTA DFU mode with a zip file and an app on your phone (DFU/nRF Connect/etc)
 - Use a SWD or J-Link device and associated software (OpenOCD/pyocd/etc)

 ### UF2 DFU mode
-This is the most straightforward option, generally you only need to double-press the reset button within 0.5 seconds and the device will show up in your computer as a disk drive.
+This is the recommended option, as it is the safest and most straightforward.
+Generally you only need to double-press the reset button within 0.5 seconds and the device will show up in your computer as a disk drive.
 Then you copy a UF2 file to the drive to flash it.
 You can flash firmware or bootloader this way, but not SoftDevice afaik.

 ### Serial DFU mode
-This one is pretty simple as well, you just need to know what serial port the device is on and then you can run the following:<br>
+This one is pretty simple as well, you just need to know what serial port the device is on and then you can run the following:
 ``adafruit-nrfutil dfu serial -sb -t 1200 -p PORTNUM -pkg package-to-flash.zip``
 e.g. ``adafruit-nrfutil dfu serial -sb -t 1200 -p COM46 -pkg TrackerL1-bootloader.zip``